Track custom user actions (Goals)

 You can track goals using three methods:

-Add a JavaScript snippet where the conversion occurs (e.g., on a "thank you" page after signup, when a user clicks a button, etc.).
+datafast() function and pass the name of your goal goal_name.Add the JavaScript snippet where the conversion occurs (e.g., on a "thank you" page after signup, when a user clicks a button, etc.).

-Rules for goal_name
+Rules for goal_name:

 - Use lowercase letters.